 In addition, Tauranga Boys' College has a limited number of places for mainstream students who have the opportunity to participate in a five-day work placement through the Gateway programme.
 High Performance Certificates issued by subject teachers allow selected students the chance to experience their chosen career for a week, while gaining Unit Standards related to the work, which are assessed on the job.
 These placements can be arranged during school time or over the holiday breaks.

 Athlete Development Programme (ADP)

-The vision of this programme is to produce secondary school athletes of the highest calibre - athletes who perform consistently to their potential in their chosen sport and who are positive role models to their peers.
+The vision of this programme is to produce secondary school athletes of the highest calibre - athletes who perform consistently to their potential in their chosen school.nz/about-us/our-programmes/byod